misje/opencti-wazuh-connector/docs/source/important_settings.rst

    threshold is unset, meaning **no incidents are created for sightings of vulnerabilities**.

+:attr:`~wazuh.config.Config.vulnerability_incident_active_only`

+   Only create incidents for vulnerabilities that are still active (i.e. software has since been patched or removed).

 :attr:`enrich.types <wazuh.enrich_config.EnrichmentConfig.types>`

    Which entites to create as alert context for incidents.
 By default, all